jcoelho-pt/my-master-bigdata/mod6-Infraestrutura_BigData/Hadoop-Ecosystem.md

 - **[Oozie](http://oozie.apache.org/)** is a workflow scheduler system to manage Apache Hadoop jobs; Oozie Workflow jobs are Directed Acyclical Graphs (DAGs) of actions; Oozie Coordinator jobs are recurrent Oozie Workflow jobs triggered by time (frequency) and data availability
 - **[Pig](http://pig.apache.org/)** High level procedural language used for data analysis and parallel process execution
 - **[Spark](https://spark.apache.org/)** data computing engine.
 Spark provides a simple and expressive programming model that supports multiple applications including ETL (extract, transform, load), machine learning, chain processing and graphic computing
 - **[Sqoop](http://sqoop.apache.org/)** is a tool designed to efficiently transfer information between Hadoop and storage systems with structured data, such as relational databases.
 Some of its features are: import individual tables or entire databases to HDFS; it generates Java classes that allow you to interact with the imported data; it allows you to import from SQL databases to Hive.
+- **[Tez]()** programming framework built on Hadoop YARN, which provides a flexible and powerful engine to execute data processing tasks through graphic flows.
+Tez has been adopted by Hive and Pig and other Hadoop ecosystem frameworks to replace the MapReduce execution engine

+## DATABASES
+- **[Cassandra](http://cassandra.apache.org/)** distributed NoSQL database based on a key-value storage model; is the right choice when you need scalability and high availability without compromising performance
+- **[HBase](http://hbase.apache.org/)** column-oriented, scalable and distributed database that allows the storage of large volumes of data; use it when you need random, realtime read/write access to your Big Data